AnticOwl/anticowl.github.io/_posts/2024-07-18-Titanfall2-VP-Guide.md

 To achieve this, you will need to activate the Adaptive Resolution FPS Target and configure it below your average FPS and activate the Adaptive SuperSampling.

 ![image](/assets/images/TF2-Guides.png)
+>NOTE
+>
+>The default anti-aliasing will change to TSAA.

 ## Image Quality